HNRS 299 — Special Topics

 HNRS 294, 295, 296 — Second, Third and Fourth Year Honors Colloquium

 Evening workshops and discussions focused on developing academic skills, and interests.
 Formal workshops prepare students to write an intellectual autobiography, submit applications for grants and fellowships, and make formal academic presentations.
 Rising juniors and seniors choose the topic for colloquia discussions and faculty each year.
 The theme of the College Honors Colloquium for 2018-19 will be "Networks: Connecting structures, systems, and social relationships in the Liberal Arts and Beyond".
 Pass/Fail

 HNRS 395 — Honors Seminars

 HNRS 494, 495 — Honors Thesis

-Honors seniors take one unit’s worth of thesis credit each semester, which is graded at the end of the second semester by the student’s advisor, with input from readers.
+Senior Honors students enroll in one course unit of thesis research each semester, which is graded cummualtively at the end of the second semester by the student’s thesis advisor, with input from readers.
 The thesis is a substantial independent project either in or out of a student’s major, which means that it may count for major credit or not.
 Two units.